Wuyxin/DIR-GNN/README.md

 ## Common Questions:

-How are the parameters of Rationale Generator updated?: https://github.com/Wuyxin/DIR-GNN/issues/7
+How does the Rationale Generator update its parameters?: https://github.com/Wuyxin/DIR-GNN/issues/7

 ## Reference
 ```